yueyuesapphirehou/LFP_choice_probability/README.md

 **Overview**

-Goal: To investigate trial-to-trial variability in neural population activity and its relationship to visual perceptual choices.
+The algorithms included in this repository investigate trial-to-trial variability in neuronal population activity and its relationship to visual perceptual choices.

 **Methods:**